formsandflows/PACo/Components/PACo_Panel_A.md

 ![image](https://user-images.githubusercontent.com/35654198/235981450-7e4a2fd9-d4cc-436b-9847-ea35c39804a2.png)

+This is a responsive canvas component.

 A panel is shown when an item in the details list is clicked on.
-This must be configured in the details list component!
+This must be configured in the details list!
 With a panel, normally all data is shown meaning more item properties than the ones shown in the details list.
 A vertical scrollbar appears when there is more data to show than fits on the screen.

+This canvas component has its "OnReset" property configured.
+When a canvas component instance is reset, the text shown in the command bar items and the button is reset.

 You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.